DroneBridge/DroneBridge/.github/ISSUE_TEMPLATE/bug_report.md

 Reporters can deviate from this template if they have a clear understanding of the problem and the software parts that might be involved.

 **Describe the bug**
 A clear and concise description of what the bug is.
+Does/Did it happen on earlier releases?

 **(if useful) Steps to reproduce the behavior:**
 1. Go to '...'